African American Heritage in Historic St. Augustine

 AFTERNOON | Lunch and Fort Mose

 Visit the original location of Fort Mose!
-Check the schedule for reenactments and events that tell this thrilling and historically significant story.
-Casual historians and buffs alike will enjoy the interactive museum that chronicles the first free African-American settlement in what would become the United States
+Casual historians and buffs alike will enjoy the interactive museum that chronicles the first free African American settlement in what would become the United States.

-February, in celebration of Black History Month, walk with reenactors and learn the story of hundreds of people who fled to Spanish Florida from enslavement on British plantations in 1700s.
+In celebration of Black History Month during the month of February, learn the story of hundreds of freedom seekers who fled to Spanish Florida from enslavement on British plantations in 1700s.

 Dinner with a view, complemented by fresh Maryland Blue Crab Cakes or a Florida-style Bucket O’ Steamers.